-The riveting life story of Baroque’s most famous woman painter – Artemisia Gentileschi.
-Told and shown by Gina Siciliano in her beautifully published graphic novel I Know What I Am.
+Baroque’s most famous woman painter – Artemisia Gentileschi had a riveting life story.
+It was told and shown by Gina Siciliano in her beautifully published graphic novel.
+Read the review of I Know What I Am book.

-Gina Siciliano takes us for a fascinating adventure.
-Allowing us to meet this extraordinary woman, and others like her.
-Giving us a chance to understand better her times and the forces that formed her as an artist and as a human being.
+Gina Siciliano takes us on a fascinating adventure.
+Allowing the readers to meet this extraordinary woman, and others like her.
+Giving us a chance to understand her times better and the forces that formed her as an artist and as a human being.
 Siciliano’s passion is visible in her approach to every facet of the story.
 Detailed when required, but also concise when the visuals can tell the story themselves.

 Gina Siciliano graduated from Pacific Northwest College of Art in 2007.
-She is an artist, a bookseller, and the drummer and vocalist of two rock bands.
+She is an artist, a bookseller, as well as a drummer and a vocalist of two rock bands.
 She’s been self-publishing her comics for many years, and I Know What I Am is her first book published by Fantagraphics.
 She lives in Seattle, WA.